Indian Ballistic Missile Defence Programme: Phase 2

 Two new anti ballistic missiles that can intercept IRBMs and ICBMs are being developed.
 These high speed missiles (AD-1 and AD-2) are being developed to intercept ballistic missiles with a range of around 5000 km.
 The new missile will be similar to the missile deployed by Terminal High Altitude Area Defense.
 These missiles will travel at hypersonic speeds and will require radars with scan capability of over 1500 km to successfully intercept the target.

 On 6 May 2012, Dr. V. K. Saraswat confirmed the completion of Phase-I and added that Phase-II was planned to be completed by 2016 to protect against missiles having range up to 5,000 km, and intercept missiles which are capable of hypersonic speeds above Mach 5.

 India is also planning to develop a laser-based weapon system as part of its defence to intercept and destroy missiles soon after they are launched towards the country.
 DRDO's Air Defence Programme Director V. K. Saraswat says its ideal to destroy a ballistic missile carrying nuclear or conventional warheads in its boost phase.
 Saraswat further added that it will take another 10–15 years for the premier defence research institute to make it usable on the ground.

+As per reports in February 2026, reports indicated that India will enhance technical cooperation with Israel on ballistic missile defence.
+The Phase 2 program was completed in June 2026 with the testing of AD-1 and AD-2 interceptors that destroyed targets in both endo-atmospheric and exo-atmospheric flight.